 This means, if you have an HTTPS website, the opt-in will be a single click for your website on both Chrome and Firefox browsers.

-All, you need to do for implementing one-click subscribe on your website is download the files from the Dashboard under Smart Code section of Settings and place these files under the root domain of your website.
+All, you need to do for implementing a one-click subscribe on your website is download the files from the Dashboard under Smart Code section of Settings and place these files under the root domain of your website.